david-wei-01001/CSharp-Unity-to-Google-Vertex-AI/README.md

 - GeminiTestRequest.cs, GeminiTextResponse.cs AIHttpClients.cs are Gemini Driving code
 - HowToUseInCSharp.cs, HowToUseInUnity.cs are illustration code

+## Plugins
+- You may need to add some plugins to your project.
+They are all in the Plugins folder
+- In the case of Unity, go to your project, and drop the Plugins folder in the Asset folder
+- If you already have a Plugins folder, simply merge the contents

 # Setup Requirements
 - Create a Google Cloud account at https://cloud.google.com/vertex-ai?hl=en
 - Go to AIHttpClients.cs/MyRegion